MaxBWiseman/Predictive_Analytics_Project/README.md

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks

 ### Business Requirement 1: Segment users into different groups based on health and activity data

 #### Rationale:

 * Data Visualizations:
   * Heatmaps: To visualize the correlation between different health metrics.
 This will help in understanding how variables like heart rate, activity level, and stress level interact with each other.
-  * Scatter Plots: To identify relationships between pairs of variables such as heart rate vs. step count or sleep duration vs. stress level.
+  * Density Plots: To identify relationships between pairs of variables such as heart rate vs. step count or sleep duration vs. stress level etc.
   * Box Plots: To compare the distribution of health metrics across different user segments.
 * ML Tasks:
   * Clustering (e.g., K-means): To segment users into distinct groups based on their health and activity data.
 Clustering will help in identifying natural groupings in the data that can be targeted with specific marketing strategies.